 The opening chapters of Genesis give a historical account of the origin of the world.
 They do not amount to a scientific theory (though they contain the kernel of one), and whether they should be classed as myth or not depends on whether they are true.
 That question has become increasingly complicated over the last two hundred years.
-Today the dominant world-view is Darwinian evolutionism, a science-based account which has supplanted the Genesis narrative and has all the authority of an explanation that man has worked out for himself.
+Today the dominant world-view is Darwinian evolutionism, a science-based account which has supplanted the Genesis narrative and wields all the authority of an explanation that man has worked out for himself.
 Historical tradition plays no role.
 In reaction against this revolution, biblical creationism attempts to give a scientific account that upholds the Genesis narrative.

-‘Creationism’ is the doctrine that the universe came into being through the will of a supreme being who was, and is, outside time and space, that he made land and sea and everything in them in six days, and that he subsequently destroyed them in a global flood.
+Creationism is the doctrine that the universe came into existence through the will of a supreme being who was, and is, outside time and space, that he made land and sea and everything in them in six days, and that he subsequently destroyed them in a global flood.
 The beginning of the universe is dated to less than 10,000 years ago, maybe even 6,000 years ago.
-The term ‘biblical’ refers to the fact that believers take as their starting point the book of Genesis rather than Darwin’s Origin of Species (or the assumptions underlying the book), and they base their date of less than 10,000 years on the Genesis genealogies, assumed to record the number of years between Adam and Abraham without abridgement.
-As an apologetic movement, creationism goes back to the ‘Scriptural geologists’ of the 19th century, but it was following the publication in 1961 of The Genesis Flood by John Whitcomb and Henry Morris that it made an appreciable impact on the intellectual landscape.
+The term biblical refers to the fact that believers take the book of Genesis as their starting point rather than the Origin of Species, and they base their date of less than 10,000 years on the Genesis genealogies, assumed to record the number of years between Adam and Abraham without abridgement.
+As an apologetic movement, creationism goes back to the Scriptural geologists of the 19th century, but it was following the publication in 1961 of The Genesis Flood by John Whitcomb and Henry Morris that it made an appreciable mark on the intellectual landscape.

-In this sense, because they are falsifiable, Darwinian evolutionism and biblical creationism both have the characteristics of a scientific theory.
+Thus far, because they are falsifiable, Darwinian evolutionism and biblical creationism both have the characteristics of a scientific theory.